dtczhl/dtc-personal-website/README.md

 ## Notes

- To show Google Scholar information in the `Publications` page,, you need to download my [dtc-google-scholar-helper](https://github.com/dtczhl/dtc-google-scholar-helper)
+ To show Google Scholar information in the `Publications` page, you need to download my [dtc-google-scholar-helper](https://github.com/dtczhl/dtc-google-scholar-helper)